Safari scrolling error

 If you are developing applications for modern web you ultimately run into problems between different browsers.

-Some of them are fairly easy - like adding specific vendor prefix to your CSS.
+Some of them are simple - like adding specific vendor prefix to your CSS.
 Yet there is one category of bugs that can cause sleepless nights and hours of debugging.

 Those are interactions bugs.